 The building and its rich interiors survived the confiscation during the occupation by French revolutionaries, thanks to its habile and republican minded president.
 It was finally turned it into a famous school for girls which was taken over later by a religious order.
 A few years ago it was purchased by the University, which now uses it as a centre for cross-scientific dialogue (‘Metaforum’) and for concerts in the beautiful chapel.

 The College of Holland is the only university college in Leuven whose architecture and rich interiors have survived nearly intact since the 18th century.
 Unfortunately, the glass windows were destroyed in the second world war.
-The new glass window by the famous artist Jan Vanriet will bring a modern interpretation of the traditional Virgin Mary, whose name was always attached to the college.
+The new glass window by the famous artist Jan Vanriet has brought a modern interpretation of the traditional Virgin Mary, whose name was always attached to the college.